What Should You Expect?

 - Emily’s favorite video game is Legend of Zelda: Ocarina of Time

 My parents have always been conservative with money and lived well within their means.
 They always followed a budget, and only bought used cars.
 However, like many kids, no one taught me about successful money management.
 Ever since I started working at 16, I tried to save.
 However, with no financial skills to keep me centered, shopping and spending money got the better of me.
 Luckily, I have a husband who drug me along on this journey and taught me how to save money.
-Now, we have reached financial independence, and early retirement through investing in real estate, making more money, and saving as much as possible, and putting our money to work by investing in real estate.
+Now, we have reached our goal of financial independence and early retirement.
+We reached financial independence by tracking our expenses & net worth, saving as much as possible, and putting our money to work by investing in real estate.

-So, raised by a single mother, who worked at Wal-Mart to afford raising three kids, it’s safe to say that my family was pretty poor growing up.
+So, raised by a single mother, who worked at Wal-Mart to afford to raise three kids, it’s safe to say that my family was pretty poor growing up.
 My grandmother was kind enough to watch us while our mother worked third-shift.
 However, she didn’t contribute much in the way of finances other than helping my mother manage the little money that she had come in.
 I couldn’t count how many times the water or electricity was cut off, and we had numerous cars repossessed.

 For a while, I overcompensated for my humble upbringing by spending every dime I had to buy nice things to prove that I wasn’t poor, which just perpetuated the cycle and made me poorer.
 I had plenty of examples growing up on how to not manage your money or your health.
 Once I saw the light, it was relatively easy to make the changes I needed, which was to go back and live like I was poor again to invest as much as possible.
 Except this time was by choice!